Home > Religion Chapter 6: Resurrection Appearances of Jesus as After-Death Communication

 b.
 Demonstrate that, although a physical resurrection is implied by the Gospel writers because of the empty tomb, the appearance stories of Jesus are more in accord with the phenomenology of modern after-death communications by Jesus, other divine figures, and ordinary people.

-KEYWORDS: resurrection, Jesus, after-death communication, visions, apparitions
+KEY WORDS: resurrection, Jesus, after-death communication, visions, apparitions

 2. Introduction to Jesus’ Resurrection and ADCs